Pete Dunne: Kings of NXT (2020–2022)

 On 17 September, Dunne made his return to NXT UK as a producer.
 Dunne eventually made a temporary return on the NXT UK brand on 15 October episode of NXT UK, teaming up with Ilja Dragunov to defeat NXT UK Champion Walter and Alexander Wolfe of Imperium.

 On 28 October at Halloween Havoc, Dunne returned to NXT, attacking Kyle O'Reilly and joining Pat McAfee's Kings of NXT stable alongside Danny Burch and Oney Lorcan, turning heel in the process.
 The Kings of NXT faced against Undisputed Era at WarGames on 6 December, where Dunne was the first competitor from Team McAfee to enter the match along with O'Reilly.
 Team McAfee lost the match when O'Reilly pinned Lorcan.
 Dunne faced Finn Bálor at Vengeance Day on 14 February for Bálor's NXT Championship in a losing effort.
 Dunne then entered a feud with Kushida, whom he defeated on 7 April at Stand & Deliver.
-The Kings of NXT quietly disbanded when McAfee moved to Friday Night SmackDown as a color commentator.
-On 27 July episode of NXT, Ridge Holland returned from injury by attacking Tomasso Ciampa and Timothy Thatcher after Dunne and Lorcan's match against the latter, joining their alliance.
+The Kings of NXT quietly disbanded when McAfee moved to SmackDown as a color commentator.
+On 27 July episode of NXT, Ridge Holland returned from injury by attacking Tommaso Ciampa and Timothy Thatcher after Dunne and Lorcan's match against the latter, joining their alliance.

 The alliance was short lived when Holland was called up to SmackDown, and Lorcan and Burch were released as part of mass layoffs.
 A now solo Dunne started feuding with the debuting Tony D'Angelo, and subsequently turned face to join team Black and Gold, already consisting of Ciampa, Gargano and Knight for WarGames on 5 December, losing to Team 2.0, consisting of D'Angelo, Bron Breakker, Carmelo Hayes, and Grayson Waller.
 On 21 December episode of NXT, Dunne defeated D'Angelo but was brutally attacked by D'Angelo with a crowbar afterwards.
 On 11 January 2022 episode of NXT, Dunne lost to D'Angelo in a Crowbar on a Pole match.
 On 15 February at Vengeance Day, Dunne defeated D'Angelo in a weaponized steel cage match to end their feud.
 On 1 March episode of NXT, Dunne faced Carmelo Hayes for the NXT North American Championship in a losing effort, which turned out to be his final appearance for the brand.